Graduate Research Fellowship Program in Science, Technology, Engineering and Mathematics

 - When will a new solicitation for the GRF-STEM program be announced?

-- The solicitation for the fiscal year 2017 fellowship cycle opened September 12, 2016, and will close on November 21, 2016.
-NIJ intends to continue to open the GRF-STEM solicitation for applications each fall.
+- The solicitation for the fiscal year 2019 fellowship cycle opened January 17, 2019, and will close on April 17, 2019.
+NIJ intends to continue to open the GRF-STEM solicitation for applications each spring, depending on the availability of appropriated funds.
 Potential applicants should register for updates on the Grants.gov website to be notified when the solicitation is released.
 Because the specific application requirements may change slightly from year to year, be sure to check the requirements in the current solicitation.

 - Who is eligible for a GRF-STEM award?

 - Students enrolled full-time in a doctoral program in a STEM discipline, who propose a dissertation project relevant to criminal justice.
+Students in Social and Behavioral Sciences Ph.D. programs are encouraged to apply to NIJ’s GRF-SBS program.
+See the National Academies Taxonomy of Fields for Research Doctorate Programs for guidance on what could be considered SBS vs. STEM programs.
 The applicant academic institution must be fully accredited by one of the regional institutional accreditation commissions recognized by the U.S. Secretary of Education.

 Failure to provide verification of current enrollment at the time of application will disqualify an applicant.